predrag3141/PSLQ/README.md

 # Introduction

-This repository contains a golang implementation of the PSLQ Algorithm as described in [original 1992 PSLQ paper](https://www.davidhbailey.com/dhbpapers/pslq.pdf), with improvements.
+This repository contains a golang implementation of the PSLQ Algorithm as described in the [original 1992 PSLQ paper](https://www.davidhbailey.com/dhbpapers/pslq.pdf), with modifications geared to cryptanalysis.
 PSLQ is an algorithm that can find a small but not-all-zero integer-only solution m<sub>1</sub>,m<sub>2</sub>,...,m<sub>n</sub> of the equation

 x<sub>1</sub>m<sub>1</sub>+x<sub>2</sub>m<sub>2</sub>+...+x<sub>n</sub>m<sub>n</sub>=0